GGLAB-KU/gglab-ku.github.io/_members/alumni_andrew.md

     email: abond19@ku.edu.tr
 ---

 I am currently pursuing a PhD in Computer Engineering at Koç University.
 I obtained my bachelor's degree in computer engineering from Koç University, with a minor in mathematics.
-My work at the GGLab focused on Turkish Grammatical Error Correction and Detection.
+My work at the GGLab focused on Turkish Grammatical Error Correction and Detection together with Atakan and Farrin.